nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Other than the commands mentioned above, Fitr is also able to give you a workout to do, mark your goal as complete and if you have finished using the application, you can exit as well.
 The following documents the other commands available.

 ### 2.6.1 Getting a recommended workout
 If you wish to be recommended a workout that is tailored to your fitness level, you can use this command.
 The command will recommend a workout and ask if you wish to accept this workout or reject it.

+You can either just type in `recommend`, or you can follow recommend with one of the specified exercise categories.
+The four categories are upperbody, lowebody, aerobic and stretch.
+For example, you can key in `recommend upperbody` and a workout that is just for your upperbody will be recommended

 If you do accept it, It will automatically be added into your exercise entries, however you can just to add particular exercises from the recommended list by keying in the index separated by spaces

-Format: `recommend`
+Format: `recommend` or `recommend WORKOUT_CATEGORY`

 For example, if you key in `recommend`, the expected outcome is as follows:
 ```